-- white space is getting old,
+- white space is getting old;

-- animations and cinemagraphs gain popularity,
+- animations and cinemagraphs are gaining popularity;

-- vivid colors get more use,
+- vivid colors are getting used more often;

 - stores are not afraid of bold design decisions.

-Other trends to look out for:
+Other 2021 UX\UI trends in eCommerce to look out for:

-- design attracts customers and drives focus towards your products,
+- design attracts customers and drives focus towards your products;

-- both design and UI work as a team to improve user experience,
+- both design and UI work as a team to improve user experience;

 - stock images get replaced with real, eye-catching photos.

 Web fonts get more love as well.
 They are easier to read, faster to load, and more diverse.
-Web designers pay a lot of attention to how the sales copy is formatted on the page, if it’s readable and concise.
+Web designers pay a lot of attention to how the sales copy is formatted on the page, whether it’s readable and concise.